Golf Swing Tips for Beginners

 Three Best Golf Swing Tips for Beginners

 The main objective when you are new to the game is that you enjoy it.
 Therefore, I generally don’t start with the traditional way of introducing beginners to the game.
 Many golfers will start with ‘how to hold the club’, this can be very uncomfortable and switch people off from the start.
 Personally, I like to get golfers striking the ball first and then worry about the grip once they have built up confidence.
+The Carrick golf course is the perfect place to pick up a set of clubs and start your golfing adventure.
+Beginners may also want to practice their swing on The Wee Demon golf course before heading to the Cameron Club and Spa resort that is home to our Championship golf course.

 Step 1 - Ball position